Fil-Ma/data-structures-and-algorithms/algorithms/sorting_and_searching/sorting_and_searching.md

 so h = lg n

 This implicit representation of binary trees saves memory, but is less flexible than using pointers.
 We cannot store arbitrary tree topologies without wasting large amounts of space.
 We cannot move subtrees around by just changing a single pointer, only by explicitly moving each of the elements in the subtree.
 This loss of flexibility explains why we cannot use this idea to represent binary search trees, but it works just fine for heaps.

+## Distribution Sort: Sorting via Bucketing

+Bucketing is a very effective idea whenever we are confident that the distribution of data will be roughly uniform.
+It is the idea that underlies hash tables, kd-trees, and a variety of other practical data structures.
+The downside of such techniques is that the performance can be terrible when the data distribution is not what we expected.
+Although data structures such as balanced binary trees offer guaranteed worst-case behavior for any input distribution, no such promise exists for heuristic data structures on unexpected input distributions.
+Nonuniform distributions do occur in real life.